ngoduykhanh/k8s-traefik-v2/README.md

 # Notes

-Copy from my riginal blog post https://blog.ndk.name/kubernetes-and-traefik-v2
+Copy from my original blog post https://blog.ndk.name/kubernetes-and-traefik-v2

 Put everything in the same folder, then we can deploy easily with a single command